Team-BHP > The Indian Car Scene

 Police know most of the fencers and middle men in this trade.
 Police will only get involved in recovery, if it is a high profile case or media reports the matter.
 For the police, its a matter of whether they actually want to use resources to solve such cases.
 They often treat vehicle theft as a victimless crime since the vehicle owner will be compensated by insurance company.

-no_fear is offline (4) Thanks
+no_fear is online now (4) Thanks

 Old 4th June 2021, 07:57 #14